Decorate the real Christmas tree – if your fir has been acclimatising in the garage or shed.

 Ed Elf: I’m thinking of a theme this year based solely on chocolate.
 Well, it is Christmas.

-Ed Elf: And if you find you’re pretty much covered to this point, sit back and enjoy a Christmas book or magazine with a mince pie and a beverage.
+Ed Elf: If you find you’re pretty much covered to this point, rest up after making your food donation, sit back and enjoy a Christmas book or magazine with a warm beverage in the glow of the tree lights.
 You’re on track for the big day, you deserve a few hours of peace.
 Now, aren’t you happy you followed our countdown calendar?

 - If you haven’t already, decorate your real Christmas tree and enjoy every last second of it.